iaverin/tsRobot/README.md

 # Self evaluation
 ### Overall
 - Code seems solid with maintained functional approach
-- No documentation and commenta in code provided
+- No documentation and comments in code provided (hope it shoud be self speaking)
 - Some naming could be slight confusing